 Lucy Coleman Talbot

 Lucy is a PhD student at University of Winchester, her work examines The Cross Bones Graveyard in Southwark, where she also volunteers as a site warden.
 She is interested in the relationship between death and space, death rituals, bad death and cemeteries as a vessel for social change.
 In 2016, Lucy wrote Little Book of Maudism, the book comprises of ten lessons to live and die by from the ultimate death positive film, Harold and Maude.
-She is a member of the Good Funeral Guild and works with the award winning funeral florists Stems UK.

 Lucy’s Death & the Maiden posts can be found here.